 Photo Courtesy: Delaware, Ohio Police Department

-COLUMBUS, Ohio -- Former Ohio State football star Jim Stillwagon has pleaded not guilty to charges accusing him of firing shots at another driver during a road rage incident last year.
+COLUMBUS, Ohio -- Former Ohio State football star Jim Stillwagon has been indicted on charges accusing him of firing shots at another driver during a road rage incident last year.

-The college Hall of Fame middle guard helped the Buckeyes to a national championship in 1968.
+Strillwagon, who was legally carrying the gun, is a college Hall of Fame middle guard who helped the Buckeyes to a national championship in 1968.

 After being taken by the Green Bay Packers in the fifth round of the NFL draft in 1971, Stillwagon signed with the Argonauts.

 During his five-year career in Double Blue, he was a CFL all-star three times and a runner-up for the league's top defensive player award in 1971.

 Stillwagon was the winner of the 1970 Outland Trophy and the first-ever Lombardi Award recipient.

 His attorney has said he fired in self-defense.
 A phone message was left at his home Friday.
 His arraignment is Monday.